MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions.md

 When you install an extension, you might have to set it up, such as specifying an account for use with the **PayPal Payments Standard for [!INCLUDE[d365fin](includes/d365fin_md.md)]** extension.
 Other extensions simply add fields to an existing page, or they add a new page, for example.

 If you uninstall an extension, and you then change your mind, you can install it again.
 When you uninstall an extension that you have been using, the data is preserved so that if you install the extension again, your data is still available.
+There are some extensions that are required.
+You are prevented from uninstalling these from the **Extension Management** page.
+If you try, an error message appears.

 Some extensions are provided by Microsoft, and other extensions are provided by [other companies](ui-extensions-other.md).
 All extensions are tested before they are made available to you, but we recommend that you access the links that are provided with each extension to learn more about the extension before you choose to install it.